A themed exhibition at the Gallery Above

 After graduating from Central/ St Martins School of Art in 1987 she joined the Cambridge Society of Painters and Sculptors founded by Cecil Collins.
 She exhibited work at the Cambridge Darkroom and Kettles Yard Post Morality Exhibition, later becoming a board director of Cambridge Darkroom and chair of the CSPS, many of whose shows she curated.
 Her work featured in The Contemporary Art Society's annual shows, and she has regularly exhibited in Cambridge, London and elsewhere, completing numerous commissions in the UK and world wide.

 In addition she has taught a Cambridge MA course in architecture entitled 'Interdisciplinary Design for the built environment', and has lectured for Cambridge Botanic Garden and the U3A.

 Knoydart, an inaccessible peninsula on the far west coast of Scotland is cut off from the mainland road network and is only accessible by boat or on foot.
 This remote, rugged landscape is home to only about 120 people, many of whom work in forestry.
-We stock beautiful wooden artifacts made there from the local woods - spreading knives and spatulas in beech or ash, tapas boards and wee platters, as well as Birlinns, models of the sea-faring sailing ships which inherited design features from the Vikings.
+We stock beautiful wooden artifacts made there from the local woods - spreading knives, spatulas in beech or ash, and tapas boards, as well as Birlinns, models of the sea-faring sailing ships which inherited design features from the Vikings.